DominikPrimozic/HP_protein_folding/README.md

 ## How to Use
 1. **Compile the C++ Code**:
-   - Use a compiler like `g++` to compile the main simulation program.
+   - There is a CMake file that uses g++

 2. **Run the Python Visualization**:
    - Use the output from the C++ simulation as input for the Python script.